Hawxy/Fga.Net/README.md

 ## Disclaimer

 I am not affiliated with nor represent Auth0.
-All support queries regarding the underlying service go to the [Auth0 Labs Discord](https://discord.gg/8naAwJfWN6).
+All support queries regarding the underlying service should go to the [Auth0 Labs Discord](https://discord.gg/8naAwJfWN6).